Lower School Curriculum (K–4)

 Music

-The 4th Grade music curriculum includes a unit on jazz in which students learn about 12-bar blues form, instrumental improvisation, and scat singing.
+The fourth grade music curriculum includes a unit on jazz in which students learn about 12-bar blues form, instrumental improvisation, and scat singing.
 Students continue lessons in musical notation, and they practice reading the notes using games and instrument activities.
-Fourth Grade programs include the Middot show in the fall and the Maryland Day Play in the spring.
-The year ends with a multi-week unit on world music drumming.
+A highlight of the fourth grade year is the Maryland Day performance in the spring.

 Physical Education